 Effective prevention treatment requires a cooperative effort by the patient, dentist, and dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.

 How the Dentist Helps You

-Regular dental exams (about every 6 months), cleanings, and x-rays are vitally important to dental disease prevention.
+Regular dental exams (about every 6 months), teeth cleaning, and x-rays are vitally important to dental disease prevention.
 Prevention helps avoid serious and costly dental problems and is the key to having a healthy, confident, beautiful smile.

 Sealants are like raincoats for your teeth that keeps bits of food out, as well as bacteria and acid from settling onto your teeth.
 If your dentist decides to place sealant over your teeth, it will be an easy and quick process.
 They will use a gel to form a bond between your teeth and the sealant.